joric/monokai/README.md

 ![conemu](misc/conemu.png)

-* Alternatively, adjust RGB values in the Far Manager application shortcut (but I'd rather use Conemu).
+* Alternatively, adjust RGB values in the Far Manager application shortcut (but I'd rather use 16-color Conemu).

 ![shortcut](misc/shortcut.png)

 * Alternatively, use Monokai-RGB TrueMod (conemu only).
-Use `misc/conemu_to_rgb.py` to export conemu colors.
+Use `misc/conemu_to_rgb.py` to rebuild RGB scheme.

 ## Whitespace